AndrewEllis93/Print-Tuning-Guide/README.md

 # Introduction

-Some parts of this guide are tailored to printers running **Klipper**.
+Some parts of this guide are tailored to printers running **Klipper**, but many pages work for other firmwares.
+See "Compatibility Icons" below.

 This guide was originally written for the Voron community, however all of the tuning sections should work on **any Klipper printer**.
 Some notes and hardware troubleshooting tips are still Voron specific, however.
 ## Notes